 Make sure you're sitting comfortably, and let your body relax.
 If you want to, you can close your eyes.
 Block out the noises and thoughts and feelings of this day so far.
 Take a deep breath.
-I want you to imagine that you leave the session today and are on your way home.
-You walk past all the familiar sights of the neighbourhood - the shops, the park, the school (adjust as appropriate).
+I want you to imagine that you're on your way home later today.
+You walk past all the familiar sights of the neighbourhood - the school, the shops, the park.
 You turn around the corner at a quiet spot, and then you see something very strange....
 There is an absolutely huge tower in your way.
 You look up and it reaches as far as you can see, high, high, high up in the sky.
 You walk up to the tower and put your hand out to touch it - what's your tower made of, is it smooth metal, or wood, or something else?